awslabs/amazon-sagemaker-workshop/Introduction/README.md

 ## Modules

 This workshop is divided into multiple modules.
-After completing **Preliminaries**, complete the module **Creating a Notebook Instance** next.
+After completing **Preliminaries**, complete the module **Creating a Notebook Environment** next.
 You can complete the remaining modules in any order, EXCEPT the Videogame Sales module must be completed before the Extra Credit module.

 - Preliminaries

-- Creating a Notebook Instance
+- Creating a Notebook Environment

 - Structured Data Use Case:  Videogame Sales